 Perhaps the most memorable – although severely dated – set-piece occurs in a CGI laden national zoo, where a gun-toting Kruger finds himself face to face with a crocodile.
 Disposing of the giant reptile, Arnie once again saves the girl, and although dead and unable to understand language, our hero and his writers felt that a trademark Arnie pun was required as a lament for our deceased croc.
 Certainly not his best line, but one indicative of the fact that our perennial hero can get away with spouting any old garbage and still raise a smile.

 Well, that hit the spot!

 Movie: The Running Man (1987)

-In my opinion, no movie sums up the VHS era quite like The Running Man, a loose adaptation of Stephen King’s dystopian allegory, which although set in the then far future of 2019 is very much entrenched in the clunky glitz of the 1980s.
-Unlike the hard-hitting novel which shares its title, the movie is closer to a Nintendo video game of the same era, while its characters are steroid-pumped gimmicks reminiscent of the spandex garbed warriors of American Pro Wrestling.
+In my opinion, no movie sums up the VHS era quite like The Running Man.
+A loose adaptation of Stephen King‘s dystopian allegory, this far future adventure is very much entrenched in the clunky glitz of the 1980’s.
+Unlike the hard-hitting novel which shares its title, the movie is closer to a Nintendo video game of the same era, while its characters are steroid-pumped gimmicks reminiscent of the spandex-garbed warriors of American Pro Wrestling.

-After escaping the clutches of The Running Man’s stalkers and the propaganda set-up that tried to finish him, Richards fulfills the promise he made to TV slimeball Killian by returning to the set and locking him in the mach speed roller coaster used to send contestants to their doom.
-This time, however, there is no safety net awaiting the subject’s arrival, and Killian is sent crashing through a billboard to his death, one which features the very coca-cola ad his image adorns.
-At the risk of becoming an Arnie clone, you could say that this particular pun adds some extra fizz .
+After escaping the clutches of The Running Man’s stalkers and the network propaganda that tried to finish him, Richards fulfils the promise he made to TV slimeball Killian by returning to the set and locking him in the mach speed roller coaster used to send contestants to their doom.
+Unfortunately for him, this time there is no safety net awaiting the subject’s arrival, and Killian is sent crashing through a billboard to his death, one which features the very coca-cola ad his image adorns.
+At the risk of becoming an Arnie clone, you could say that this particular pun adds some extra fizz.